virgili0/Virgilio/serving/purgatorio/fundamentals/the-data-science-process/the-data-science-process.md

 description: Learn what are the phases of the Data Science process, and how we built the Purgatorio.
 ---

-# The Data Science Process

 # What you will learn
 In this guide you will understand the big picture of the Data Science project lifecycle, why and how to perform each step, from collecting the data to putting predictive models in production.
 You can then use this guide as a "checklist" of to-do steps to perform during your projects.

-## Prerequisites
-There are no prerequisites for this guide.

-## Time to read
-20 minutes.

 # Index
 - [Motivation](#Motivation)